tx4ever/CFHelper/README.md

 Each datastore zip file strictly contains ONLY the automation elements that are needed to support basic integration for a specific system.

-For example, the datastore_chef_070315 zip file is a datastore export that contains the Automate elements for a Chef integration use case:
+For example, the "datastore_chef_070315 zip" file is a datastore export that contains the Automate elements for a Chef integration use case:

 Chef: